My Cart Close

 first time ordering?
 JOIN US FOR 15% OFF sign up now

 There’s not much in this world that can top the beauty of a lavender field.
-At Osmia, we praise this fantastic purple plant, and harvest our crop annually for use in some of our products.
-Join us as we explore a day in the life of a beautiful lavender bud, and watch the journey from plant to harvest to luxuriously infused olive oil.
+At Osmia, we praise this fantastic purple plant, and we harvest our founder's crop annually for use in some of our products.
+Join us as we explore a day in the life of a beautiful lavender bud, and watch the journey from plant to harvest to luxuriously infused oil.

 shop lavender collection

-WHEN TO HARVEST
+WHEN TO HARVEST LAVENDER

 Tools needed: the bundle of lavender and rubber bands.

-Take each tidy handful of lavender stems and secure them with several rubber bands immediately after cutting them.
-The stems will lose water, and therefore volume, as they dry, so a rubber band is better than a string - it will contract with the drying stems.
-Also, use more than one rubber band on each bunch - if one breaks during drying,
+Take each tidy handful of lavender stems and secure them with two or three rubber bands immediately after cutting them.
+The stems will lose water, and therefore volume, as they dry, so a rubber band is better than a string—it will contract with the drying stems.
+Also, be sure to use more than one rubber band on each bunch, so that if one breaks during drying, you've got a backup system in place.

-Tip: Do not try to harvest all the lavender and bundle it later - it's vastly easier to rubber band the bundles as you go!
+Tip: Do not try to harvest all the lavender and bundle it later.
+It's vastly easier to rubber band the bundles as you go!

-Tools needed: twine and a wall.
+Tools needed: twine and a wall or rafters.

 First, pick the oil you'd like to infuse.
 For lip balms, we love organic olive or castor oil.
 For body oils, try jojoba or sunflower oil.
 In a clean, dry jar, add one tablespoon of lavender buds per cup of oil, secure the lid tightly, and place in the container somewhere you'll remember to shake it at least once a day.
 Allow the oil to infuse for three weeks, then strain through cheesecloth to remove the flowers.